TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 The normal life cycle of a host instance is:

-1. Read the change feed.
+1. Read the change feed
-1. If there are no changes, sleep for a predefined amount of time (customizable with `WithPollInterval` in the Builder) and go to #1.
+1. If there are no changes, sleep for a predefined amount of time (customizable with `WithPollInterval` in the Builder) and go to #1
-1. If there are changes, send them to the **delegate**.
+1. If there are changes, send them to the **delegate**
-1. When the delegate finishes processing the changes **successfully**, update the lease store with the latest processed point in time and go to #1.
+1. When the delegate finishes processing the changes **successfully**, update the lease store with the latest processed point in time and go to #1

 To make sure that latency is optimized: